Special Rolex Daytona Dials

 The release of the “Zenith” Daytona in 1988 increased the size of dials to 40mm, up from 37, and included a lacquered finish.
 These were the first Daytona’s to receive sapphire crystals and crown guards.
 They also came in a range of 18K gold cases, becoming a popular choice for dress watches among distinguished men—far from the racing origins of the Daytona Rolex.

-If you’ve been looking for the perfect vintage timepiece to invest in, whether it’s a Rolex Daytona or not, head over to our upcoming Important Watches auction, taking place April 30 at 1PM EDT, and check out our offerings today.
+If you’ve been looking for the perfect vintage timepiece to invest in, whether it’s a Rolex Daytona or not, head over to our upcoming auctions page to keep an eye on our future watch sales or subscribe to our Watches Newsletter below to hear about our latest acquisitions.

 Click Here to Subscribe to our Watches Newsletter